 \subsubsection{Keplerian velocity}

-If the disc is Keplerian, the accreted matter follows a circular geodesic motion above the innermost stable circular orbit (ISCO), below which we assume that it spirals down along timelike geodesics with constants of motion $\varepsilon$ and $\ell$ equal to those of the ISCO \citep{cunningham1975effects}.
-A general timelike 4-velocity $u^{\,\mu}=p^{\,\mu}/m_\mathrm{e}=(u^t,u^r,0,u^\varphi)$ can be expressed with the conserved quantities $\varepsilon$ and $\ell$ and via the normalisation $u^{\,\mu} u_\mu=-1$.
+If the disc is Keplerian, the accreted matter follows a circular geodesic motion above the innermost stable circular orbit (ISCO), below which we assumed that it spirals down along time-like geodesics with constants of motion, $\varepsilon$ and $\ell$, equal to those of the ISCO \citep{cunningham1975effects}.
+A general time-like 4-velocity, $u^{\,\mu}=p^{\,\mu}/m_\mathrm{e}=(u^t,u^r,0,u^\varphi)$, can be expressed with the conserved quantities and via the normalisation $u^{\,\mu} u_\mu=-1$.
 Noting by primes the derivatives with respect to $r$, the expressions of the specific energy and z-component of the angular momentum for the RZ metric are then \citep{cardenas2019experimental}

 and the disc circular orbiters satisfy two additional conditions on the effective potential of the radial geodesic motion: